rabberdabber/malloc-lab/README.md

 ## Building and running the driver

-* To build the driver, type "make" to the shell.
+* To build the driver, type "make" to the shell in the src directory

 * To run the driver on a tiny test trace: